GM Cruise Origin. Source: GM earnings release.

 According to the chart, GM’s total assets have been growing and the trend is in line with that of the growing total debt.

-As GM has not been issuing equity to raise capital, that means GM has been using debt to grow its asset base as seen in the chart above.
+As GM has not been issuing equity to raise capital and has even bought back its share, that means GM may have been partially using debt to grow its asset base as seen in the chart above.

 Since fiscal 2015, GM’s total assets and total debt have been pretty much in line and are growing.

-In short, GM has been using debt to fund its expansion instead of using equity.
+Therefore, GM may have been using debt to fund its expansion instead of equity.

-Compared with equity, raising capital through debt is riskier as debt can topple a company when it is unable to service the interest portion.
+However, compared with equity, raising capital through debt is riskier as debt can bring down a company when it is unable to service the interest portion.

 GM’s Debt Vs Revenue Growth